Egypt charges activists calling for prisoners’ release

 CAIRO (AP) - Egypt has detained and charged four activists with spreading false news and violating the country’s protest ban after they stood outside the Cabinet building and called for the government to release prisoners amid the coronavirus outbreak.

 The detentions came as the Egyptian government tries to maintain its firm grip on dissent amid a burgeoning world health crisis.
-According to human rights groups, there are tens of thousands held without due process in the country for their political views.
+According to human rights groups, there are tens of thousands imprisoned in Egypt for their political views.

 The four detained women included three family members of jailed prominent Egyptian activist, Alaa Abdel Fattah - his mother, aunt and sister.
 On Wednesday, the four stood in front of the Cabinet headquarters in downtown Cairo with small signs calling for prisoners to be released because of the virus.